godisblaack/Basics/Notes/CPP/Structures.md

     bool isPopular;

     // We are going to refer this functions as methods.
-    // Methods is a function that is part of an object which can be an instance of a structure of a class. bool equals(const Movie& movie) {
+    // Methods is a function that is part of an object which can be an instance of a structure or a class. bool equals(const Movie& movie) {
         return (
             title == movie.title &&